DomingoGS/odin-calculator/README.md

 Finding the way for the math to work properly in JavaScript turned out to be a little challenging, but I ended up using the decimals.js library to help me achieve it and I believe it has been resolved.

-For the moment the calculator is funcional, but in the future I would like to maybe add the following:
+For the moment, the calculator is funcional, but in the future I would like to maybe add the following:

 - Add buttons: <kbd>-/+</kbd>, <kbd>%</kbd>, <kbd>M+</kbd> and <kbd>MR</kbd>
 - Improve display functionality: show the selected operator and the entered operation on the display as it is typed on the keypad